Editorial and News

 This is good news for collectors, because there has been a good deal of speculation as to what the new regulations might do or say.
 A great many of us involved in cues have send a lot of letters and email to legislators and DFW, contributed money, and even testified to legislators and directly to DWF, in an effort to help them understand that building cues using ivory brought into this country a hundred years ago, or that is coming into the country under the existing legal agreements which, in effect, are SAVING elephants, does no harm.
 We have worked hard in conjunction with scrimshanders, antique dealers, gun and knife collectors, and musical instrument owners and makers.
 Even the NRA got into the fight.
 For the most part, we have been successful.
 However, in the end, the cuemakers themselves are the ones most effected within the cue industry.

 As of July 7, cuemakers were no longer allowed to make cues with ivory and sell them outside their own state.
-This is a big change, and most of the cuemakers I have talked to will cease building cues with ivory.
-Many are stopping immediately.
+This is a change, and many of the cuemakers I have talked to have ceased building cues with ivory, except by special order.
 How this effects the value of existing ivory cues is yet to be determined, and at this point, a matter of opinion.
 I believe the value of ivory cues will go up.
 If they are no longer being made, the demand will quickly exceed the supply.
 That's good for collectors and players who already own these cues.
 If you own a cue with ivory, I think you can expect it will increase in value as this plays out.
 Recollection Cues is in the process of re-assessing the prices of all cues in our inventory, and may soon be making adjustments resulting in price increases.

 All in all, I think this is a "plus" for the cue industry.
 Now that the new regs have been published, the uncertainty that has surrounded this issue for several years has been removed.
 And, existing cues containing ivory will go up in value.
 As to future new cues, cuemakers are already beginning to use new and different materials and techniques to insure that future cues will be as beautiful as ever.
 I think we can look forward to a thriving future for the cue industry.